Share your ideas and views on proposals for improvements to Yarm High Street as part of the Levelling Up Fund

 The findings of this consultation will be used to help shape design options for the High Street that reflect the needs and aspirations of the community.

-People can offer their thoughts online by visiting stockton.gov.uk/yarm/consultation from Monday 8 August until Friday 26 August.
+People can offer their thoughts online by visiting the Yarm High Street consultation page of the Council's website from Monday 8 August until Friday 26 August.